Faces of UMSI: Brendan Palkowski

 The key to success as a transfer student is taking advantage of every opportunity that comes your way during your abbreviated time at Michigan.
 Just ask senior BSI student Brendan Palkowski, who stepped onto campus in the fall of 2018 and has been busy making the most of his time here ever since.

-Originally from Pinckney, MI, Brendan was a computer science major at Washtenaw Community College, on track to transfer and finish his degree at Grand Valley State University when he was approached by Devon Keene, UMSI’s assistant director of outreach and transfer student initiatives.
+Originally from Pinckney, MI, Brendan was a computer science major at Washtenaw Community College, on track to transfer and finish his degree at Grand Valley State University when he was approached by Devon Keen, UMSI’s assistant director of outreach and transfer student initiatives.

 “She drew me to the CCSI program, which is the community college summer institute.
 During that time I spent three days on campus over the weekend in North Quad, pretty much learning everything about UMSI, and at that point Devon pretty much convinced me that I had all the prereqs to transfer to the School of Information,” says Brendan.

 Working with Devon convinced a somewhat ambivalent Brendan that he was capable of taking on a large school like Michigan.
 Brendan’s visit also helped him realize how UMSI’s curriculum was more in line with the kind of work he saw himself doing after graduation.

 The coursework at UMSI is “definitely more suited for what I wanted to do compared to computer science,” he says.
 “I knew I had an interest in business, and, more or less, people.
 Compsci was going to be very coding-heavy.”
 According to Brendan, UMSI has allowed him to narrow his focus into a more direct path for future work with a focus in information analytics.
 His ultimate goal is to apply the data analysis skills he’s gained to solve problems that businesses face.
 Being able to visualize data in effective dashboards, he says, can go a long way in helping businesses make smart decisions about investments and acquisitions.